Hamza-t/Language-Identification-Tun/README.md

 ## 8. Conclusion
-Bert reached an accuracy of 93% and macro averaged F-score equal 0.91 We can do more fixing task like using the TunBert (a model pre-trained by Tunizi langage) to get more accurate results espacily between the CS and the Tunizi langage.
+Bert reached an accuracy of 0.93 and macro averaged F-score equal to 0.91.

+We can do more fixing task like using the TunBert (a model pre-trained by Tunizi langage) to get more accurate results espacily between the CS and the Tunizi langage.